 As a child, Mark ended up in the foster care system.
-Him and two of his brothers went to the same home where they were fortunate to end up with a caring family.
+He and two of his brothers went to the same home where they were fortunate to end up with a caring family.
 Some of his siblings were not so lucky, and ended up in abusive situations.
-Mark and his siblings were able to move back in with their mother eventually, who was a devout woman of faith, and he credits his mother as being the reason that he is the man he is today.
-She taught him about the Bible, and always told her children that they could be whatever they put their minds to.
+Mark and his siblings were able to move back in with their mother eventually, who was a devout woman of faith, and he credits his mother as being the reason he is the man he is today.
+She taught him about the Bible, and always told her children they could be whatever they put their minds to.

 Towards the end of high school, Mark joined the Army reserves where he served as a medical specialist for three years.
-After High school he went to NC A&T and while there, worked at a factory.
+After high school he went to NC A&T and while there, worked at a factory.
 Mark planned on staying at this factory and working his way up, and possibly even retiring with the company, but it wasn’t to be.

-Eventually, Mark left his job to work at the center where he taught children and took care of them.
+Eventually, Mark left his job to work at the center where he taught children and cared for them.
 After eight years, they decided to sell the business, and Mark went back to work at a furniture factory.
 While there he attended UNCG, studying history.
 However, this factory job would also cease to exist when the owners decided to move the plant to Mexico, leaving Mark and dozens of others without jobs.
-He eventually got a new job at a different furniture factory, and had plans to pursue a full time teaching career, getting his masters and then PHD so that he could become a professor, but it was not to be.
+He eventually got a new job at a different furniture factory, and had plans to pursue a full- time teaching career, getting his masters and then PHD so that he could become a professor, but it was not to be.

 Mark resides in Greensboro and is happily married to his wife Yolonda, and has two kids, and a grandchild.

 Showing 82 reactions

 I live in California, but just made a contribution to your campaign.
 You are one of the most impressive people I’ve heard speak in many years.
 I truly believe that you represent the vast majority of Americans and appreciate your work to get America back on track.
 Thanks!

 Did you finish your degree programs at either UNC-G or NC A&T?